 - Nuts (not always the cheapest, but we made sure to eat healthier since we’re mostly veggos we need protein!)

 - Treat items (yep, treat yo ‘self… sometimes!): ice cream, chocolate, pasta, pizza

 - Oatmeal with fruit.
 Sometimes we could buy the frozen fruits and chucked them in here for our brekkie- easy, healthy and cheap!

 Scrambled eggs with vegetables was always on the table and either toast and sometimes a piece of fruit or oatmeal with fruit and nuts.

 Our staple lunch:

 Veggie sandwiches, leftovers, more snack like items like cheese or tuna and crackers, fruits, or something random and small.

 Our staple dinner:

 Curries were always a huge hit every time we made them.
 It’s so good and so cheap.
-The curry and coconut milk aren’t that much but we often bought a few of them when they were on sale to save ever more.
-Add whatever vegetables are on sale, and noodles (alway cheap).
+The curry and coconut milk aren’t that cheap but we often bought a few of them when they were on sale to save more.
+Add whatever vegetables are on sale, and noodles (alway cheap) and YUM!
 We often had leftovers too!